 We've added a link to the newly-reviewed VGN Dragonfly F1 Pro Max in the Portability section of this review.

-The Razer Viper V3 Pro is available in Black or White color options.
-At the time of writing, no variants are available.
+The Razer Viper V3 Pro is available in Black and White color options as well as the Faker Edition and the Sentinels Edition, which have different external finishes without any changes to shape or internal hardware.
 We bought and tested the Black version.
 You can see the label for our unit here.

 The Razer Viper V3 Pro continues Razer's popular Viper lineup and succeeds the previous flagship model in the series, the Razer Viper V2 Pro.
 It features a new shape, a more subdued design language, an updated sensor, and support for a maximum wireless polling rate of 8000Hz out of the box.
 It's also lighter than the previous generation.